Generic name: tobramycin ophthalmic [ TOE-bra-MYE-sin-off-THAL-mik ]

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to tobramycin, or if you have:
+You should not use tobramycin ophthalmic if you are allergic to tobramycin, or if you have:

 a viral or fungal infection in your eye.